 Since cameras, lighting conditions and monitor calibration have influence on how colours appear on screen, in order to give you better impression here is another picture showing all three finishes under various conditions (first row is Light Oak, second row Antique Oak and third row Ebony).

 No spam, newsletter sent via MailChimp.
-We will never give your address to anyone else.
+I will never give your address to anyone else.
 Unsubscribe link included in each mailing.

 - protective acrylic / macrolon laser cut plate